MrYamiTsu/Giga-Balatro_Mod/README.md

 <p>
     Giga first appear in the <strong>Wheel Of Mods</strong> of <strong>MurphyObv</strong> on January 16th 2026 and has not been selected yet.<br><br>
     Some content work weirdly, sometimes.<br><br>
-    If a whole asset is in comment, don't remove it from the comment.
-It's an idea and this may cause the game to crash.<br><br>
     If you have any ideas for how the mod's elements might interact, feel free to ping me in the <strong><a href="https://discord.com/channels/1116389027176787968/1398876204622286958">Giga</a></strong> post on the Balatro Discord.
     You can also send me artwork of some elements if you want (I'll mention you in the credits).
 </p>